hphelion/documentation/devplatform/workbook/messaging/messaging.node.md

 This is a demonstration of the minimum requirements to build an application that can connect to and interact with a RabbitMQ cluster provided by ALS.
 Use this sample to ensure that you have set up your environment correctly for connecting to and working with RabbitMQ on the Helion Development Platform.

-This is the **third** sample in the series; if you have not already examined the [HelloWorld](/helion/devplatform/workbook/helloworld/node/) sample and the [Database sample](/helion/devplatform/workbook/database/node/), please do those two first.

 ##Prerequisites
 If you are missing any of these items, you will need to [install them](/helion/devplatform/appdev/).